Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • If your ferry was cancelled, make a note of any further expenses incurred

-If your complaint isn't resolved to your satisfaction, you can get in touch with ABTA - The Travel Association.
-This is a voluntary body which handles complaints related to ferry trips.
+If your complaint isn't resolved to your satisfaction, you can get in touch with Association of British Travel Agents (ABTA).
+You may be wondering who are ABTA?
+They're a voluntary body which handles complaints related to ferry trips.
 The ferry company must be a member of ABTA itself though, which is why you should check this before you book.

 Generally speaking, you won't be entitled to a refund or compensation if your delay or cancellation is caused by 'extraordinary and unforeseen events'.
-This might include:
+This could include:

 • Unforeseen weather conditions which make sailing unsafe (more on this in a moment)